lando2319/lando2319.github.io/_posts/2023-03-05-Using-Dall-E2-For-AI-Image-Generation.md

 ## Introduction

-"Why I Quit Being So Accomodating" is a Short Story I found on [Hacker News](https://news.ycombinator.com).
+"Why I Quit Being So Accommodating" is a Short Story I found on [Hacker News](https://news.ycombinator.com).
 The story is excellent, and with linkrot being what it is, I wanted to print it out to make sure I had it forever.
 So I printed it out, then as I sat in my chair and looked up at the end of my bookshelf, seeing a handful of printed sheets of computer paper, I thought to myself, "I can do better".

 ![bookshelf-paper](/assets/bookshelf-paper.jpg){: style="max-width: 250px;"}